-As Metallica prepares to celebrate the 30th anniversary of The Black Album this fall, Jason Isbell has shared his cover of “Sad But True”.
+As Metallica prepares to celebrate the 30th anniversary of The Black Album this fall, Jason Isbell and The 400 Unit have shared their cover of “Sad But True”.
 The track is set to appear on The Metallica Blacklist, the forthcoming 53-track tribute to the metal classic featuring everyone from Kamasi Washington to Elton John.

 For Isbell’s rendition, the singer-songwriter throws a decidedly country flair onto the metal stomper.
 With the use of slide guitar and rollicking rockabilly rhythm, it’s difficult to find a common thread back to Metallica’s original version until the lyrics come in.
 Even with James Hetfield‘s familiar delivery still ringing in the listeners’ ears, Isbell is able to offer a unique telling.
 While it doesn’t carry the same emotional weight as much of Isbell’s catalog, the raw emotions—mostly anger—of The Black Album track still bleed through the speakers.